Institute for Language Sciences Labs

 The terminal

 The terminal is one of the programs you’ll use most on Linux.
 The terminal allows you to perform commands: one-line expressions that can state what action you want to take on a file or folder.
-The following table describes some common commands.
-Some preliminary stuff:
+This how it looks like!
+You can access the terminal by pressing Ctrl+alt+T.

 • Note that for adding a directory/file to a command, you can use the tab button to auto-complete the path (or showing possible auto-complete options).